Gaurav8799/Groma-MEAN-/README.md

 # Groma-MERN-

-It is Ecommerce application with MERN stack.
+It is Ecommerce application with MEAN stack.

 To run server go to "Bin" folder and run command "nodemon server".